 Does having RSV increase the chance of birth defects?

-Would having RSV increase the chance of other pregnancy related problems?
+Would having RSV increase the chance of other pregnancy-related problems?

 In reports of RSV in pregnancy, pregnancy complications such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth) were not common.
-In reports when a pregnancy complication was reported, many of those people also had another medical condition or infection.
+In reports when a pregnancy complication was reported, many of those women also had another medical condition or infection.

 If I have RSV during my pregnancy, can the infection pass to the fetus?

 Studies have suggested that it is possible to pass an RSV infection to the fetus across the placenta.
-One small study reported that newborns born to people who had RSV during the third trimester could have some breathing problems related to RSV.
+One small study reported that newborns born to women who had RSV during the third trimester could have some breathing problems related to RSV.

 Does having RSV in pregnancy affect future behavior or learning for the child?